mteodor/mainflux/auth/README.md

 ## Configuration

-The service is configured using the envir onment variables presented in the following table.
+The service is configured using the environment variables presented in the following table.
 Note that any unset variables will be replaced with their default values.